Viruses & Spyware

-A computer virus or spyware is a program that infects your computer.
-They are harmful to you because they can delete files on your computer, access personal information (like credit card numbers and passwords), and allow others to access your computer over the Internet.
-Viruses and spyware are harmful to the network because they aggressively attempt to infect other computers, and can cause very slow network speeds for all users.
+A computer virus is a program that infects your computer.
+Viruses are harmful to you because they can delete files on your computer, access personal information (like credit card numbers and passwords), and allow others to access your computer over the Internet.
+Viruses are harmful to the network because they aggressively attempt to infect other computers, and can cause very slow network speeds for all users.

 - Your hard drive or memory mysteriously run out of free space